CDP vs DMP – what are the key differences?

 Furthermore, DMPs are not be able to verify data because pull it from various sources.
 As global privacy regulations become more stringent, compliant data processing and storage is a key business priority.
 Thanks to its ability to unite data into a single customer view (SCV), a CDP is able to conduct identity resolution; verify data and comply with legislation.

 A big difference between a DMP and CDP is that the main target of a CDP is first party data.
 This refers to data that is collected directly from customers who are real people and who have interacted with the company’s website or app.
 This data is then stored as identifiable and verifiable information such as names, email, contact numbers and so on.
-True identity resolution is the creation of single, highly accurate customer profiles that brands can then target with hyper-personalised marketing communications.
+True identity resolution is the creation of single, highly accurate customer profiles that brands can then target with hyper-personalized marketing communications.

-The focus of DMPs is to segment and categorise customers.
+The focus of DMPs is to segment and categorize customers.
 As the data is usually anonymous, DMPs make a data selection based on several field values known as probabilistic matching.
 In other words, it’s more guesswork than fact and can result in spam.

 With CDPs, data selection is based on a very specific customer identifier.
 There is no need for marketers or the software to guess or assume; all the identifiable and verifiable information they need is clearly indicated.
 CDPs can also ingest online and offline data with no previous data matching required, as well as harness customer analytics and machine learning to help brands create targeted marketing campaigns.